-Finland, my country of birth, has been celebrating the centenary year of its independence for all of 2017 and the events organised by SuomiFinland100 committee, culminated around the country yesterday.
+Finland, my country of birth, has been celebrating the centenary year of its independence for all of 2017.
+The events organised by SuomiFinland100 committee, culminated around the country yesterday.

 Yesterday, the actual anniversary of the date when Finland declared independence from Russia 100 years ago 6th December 1917, we had an action-filled day.

-Afterwards, we went to a bar attached to the Tampere Worker’s Theatre, Kivi, where we watched a live broadcast from the Presidential Palace in Helsinki, and once again ended the occasion with a rendition of Maamme Suomi, the Finnish national anthem.
+Afterwards, we went to a bar attached to the Tampere Worker’s Theatre, Kivi.
+We watched a live broadcast from the Presidential Palace in Helsinki, and once again ended the occasion with a rendition of Maamme Suomi, the Finnish national anthem.

-Today, slightly tired, I just feel incredibly lucky that I’ve been able to be here in Tampere and in Finland for these unique centenary celebrations.
+Today, only slightly jaded, I just feel incredibly lucky that I’ve been able to be here in Tampere –and in Finland–for these unique centenary celebrations.